For audio summary click below

 According to a recent report by Cynerio, about 53% of connected medical devices have at least one critical vulnerability.
 To put this into perspective, about 38% of a hospital’s Internet of Medical Things (IoMT) are made up of IV pumps and 73% of them have at least one vulnerability.
 That is a substantial field of vulnerability.

-There are a number of critical vulnerabilities that when exploited by a bad actor can lead to access deeper within a Health Delivery Organization (HDO)’s network, or other negative outcomes.
+There are a number of critical vulnerabilities that when exploited by a bad actor can lead to access deeper within a Health Delivery Organization (HDO)’s network, or other negative outcomes to medical device cybersecurity.
 Some of these threats are designed to execute arbitrary code granting unauthorized access (Apache Log4j), while others rapidly spread through computer systems, locking important files (WannaCry and Maui ransomware), or just forcing devices on the network to communicate without authorization (Urgent/11).

 How are medical devices exposed?

 With the industry having such a wide attack surface with lots of legacy devices at risk, HDOs have become one of the primary targets for the bulk of cybersecurity threats, the most serious being ransomware and data breaches.